worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 ## Why?

-I'm a mentor, coach and cultiavtor.
+I'm a mentor, coach and cultivator.
 I mentor a few graduate and junior developers.
 They had just started their career in tech and I was keen to understand how it felt to enter the industry and the pain points.
 It became apparent very early on that many of the difficulties were not unique and the same issues kept popping up.
 I decided to investigate this further and interview a sample group.

-Over the course of a couple of weeks I interviewed around ~20 people and synthesized my findings.
+Over the course of a couple of weeks I interviewed around ~20 people and synthesised my findings.

-//TODO list of themes.
+- Implicit expectations causes anxiety.
+- Impossible to contribute with so much unfamiliar terminology and ceremonies.
+- Difficult to identify good practice from dubious practice.
+- High pressure deliverables can impact learning experience.
+- Paring with tenured folk can be a daunting experience.

-I didnt set out to create a training course, but I did want to address these pain points.
+I didn't set out to create a training course, but I did want to address these pain points.
 After lots of spit balling I ended on this course.

+I ended up with a 9 week course that would give the team a taster of what it's like to be part of a team, including as much of the developer lifecycle as possible; from inception to delivery.
+We used what I believe to be best practice, and a heavy focus on creating a safe environment, we incorporated guest speakers and encouraged the team to be self driving.
+As the team's confidence grew the workload for the trainers decreased.

 The purpose of this article is to give an outline of what I believe is an effective way to introduce folks to the industry in a safe and enjoyable way.
 Many of the implementation details will change depending on the need at the time, however it should provide just enough to seed your own implementation.

-//TODO Overview of what the course is- 1 liner.

 ### What is it?

 I wanted to maintain direction.
 I'm easily distracted and sometimes lose sight of the bigger picture.
 I decided to create an impact map to serve as a reminder why I'm doing this, and what should be the driver to my decisions.
 I printed it out and stuck it above my monitor; everyday I would see it as a reminder.
 It really helped me maintain focus.

-Its a bit tricky to display the entire map on a website and keep it looking pretty, so I've split it out into the goal and 3 parts.
+It's a bit tricky to display the entire map on a website and keep it looking pretty, so I've split it out into the goal and 3 parts.

 ```mermaid
 graph TD;